AGPT registrar training handbook

 Registrar safety and support

-It’s important that critical incidents and adverse events are reported to the RACGP so that we can provide prompt assistance and minimise the impact on your training.
+It’s important that adverse events (including critical incidents) are reported to the RACGP so we can provide prompt assistance and minimise the impact on your training.
 It also helps us to identify any issues that are impacting registrars, supervisors and training sites nationally, so we can reduce risks and continuously improve and promote safe learning environments.

-Your training site must have processes in place to manage critical incidents and adverse events, whether they involve registrars, supervisors and/or the training site itself.
-It is important that you understand your training site’s processes.
+Your training site must have processes in place to manage adverse events, critical incidents and near misses whether they involve registrars, supervisors and/or the training site itself.
+It's important you understand your training site’s processes.

-Please refer to the RACGP Critical incident and adverse event management and reporting guidance for training programs.
+Please refer to the RACGP Adverse event and critical incident management and reporting guidance for training programs.

 An adverse event is any disruptive event that causes, or risks causing, significant harm to patients, registrars, GP supervisors, training site staff, training program staff or the associated organisations involved in program delivery.